kalik219/Lead-Follow/README.md

 ## TO DO:
 - data validation in creating new objects on lead-follow page
 - possibly get rid of the create php files and merge those into the update.
 This will make the save button much easier
-- switch to Dr. Phelps' date functions instead of our own
+- switch to Dr. Phelps' date functions instead of our own (by 6 PM 3/8/2019)

 ## COMPLETED:
 - checkboxes transfer to the page